Rules and Requirements

 Complete Withdrawals: Students who receive federal funds as part of their financial aid package and who either officially or unofficially withdraw from all classes during an academic term, may be required to return a portion of those funds.

-This webpage provides basic information regarding the Return to Title IV policy.
-However, the complete policy can be found in the SC Financial Aid Return to Title IV handout.
-The handout contains very detailed information as well as examples for how the required calculations are performed.
+This webpage provides basic information regarding the Return to Title IV process.
+However, the complete policy can be found here at SC Financial Aid Return to Title IV.

 When a student completely withdraws or walks away from their classes before completing at least 60% of the semester, federal law requires the college to return a percentage of the Title IV funds received by the student.
 Title IV program funds include Federal Pell Grants, Federal Stafford Loans and Federal Supplemental Educational Opportunity Grants.